OperatorFoundation/shapeshifter-transports/README.md

 Try Replicant, Operator's flagship transport which can be tuned for each adversary.
 Email contact@operatorfoundation.org for a sample config file for the adversary of interest. shadow is also a good choice as it works on many networks and is easy to configure.

-obfs4 is a popular choice, however we receive many comments from users that are frustrated when trying to set up obfs4.
-Therefore, we recommend that you try Replicant or shadow first and use obfs4 if you need it for your specific network.
-When trying to install obfs4, please read the shapeshifter-dispatcher documentation examples carefully as most issues we see with setting up obfs4 are the result of not properly following the instructions.

 If you are an application developer using Pluggable Transports, feel free to reach out to the Operator Foundation for help in determining which transport might work best for your application.
 Email contact@operatorfoundation.org.